Blaizzy/fastmlx/docs/contributing.md

     $ git push origin name-of-your-bugfix-or-feature
     ```

-7. Submit a pull request through the GitHub website.
+7. Submit a Pull Request
+    -    Head back to the FastMLX GitHub repo and open a pull request.
+We’ll review your changes, provide feedback, and merge them once everything is ready.

 ## Pull Request Guidelines